mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 # systemctl enable zfs.target zfs-mount.server zfs-import.target
 ```

 After doing this, **reboot the system** and check that the datasets are mounted correctly.
-You shouldn't need to enable `zfs-import-cache.service` or `zfs-import-scan.service`, as they are not necessary given that we're booting from a single pool which is already imported.
+You shouldn't need to enable `zfs-import-cache.service` or `zfs-import-scan.service` as they are unnecessary, given that we're booting from a single pool which is already imported.

 1. Enable and start up the network manager of your choice you've installed previously, such as `NetworkManager`:
    `# systemctl enable --now NetworkManager`

-   If you are using a wired connection with no special configuration required, you should see any relevant IPs under `ip address`, and Internet should be working.
+   If you are using a wired connection with DHCP or IPv6 and no special configuration required, you should see any relevant IPs under `ip address`, and Internet should be working.

-   If you need special configuration, or wireless, use `nmtui` to configure the network.
+   If you need special configurations, or you must use wireless connectivity, use `nmtui` to configure the network.
 2. With a booted instance of `systemd`, you can now easily set up everything else you are missing, such as:
    - a **hostname** with `hostnamectl set-hostname`;
    - a **timezone** with `timedatectl set-timezone` (you may need to adjust it depending on where you boot from);